-Firefighter Mourning Flag
+Firefighter Mourning Flag / Banner

-The San Diego County Fire Agencies have adopted a standard Mourning Flag that is to be displayed at Fire Station facilities when appropriate.
+The San Diego County Fire Agencies have adopted a standard Mourning Flag / Banner that is to be displayed at Fire Station facilities when appropriate.

-- Flown from a pole that is affixed in a bracket on the side of the building at a 45-degree angle. - Located in an area visible to the public.
+- Flown from a pole that is affixed in a bracket on the side of the building at a 45-degree angle or parallel to the ground if flying as a banner. - Located in an area visible to the public.

-The Mourning Flag will be stored in an area known and readily accessible to on duty fire personnel.
+The Mourning Flag / Banner will be stored in an area known and readily accessible to on duty fire personnel.